DNS, WHOIS & IP tools for .ca and beyond

 TLD Server Lookup

-The TLD server points the resolver toward the domain’s authoritative nameserver.
+The TLD server processes the request and points the resolver toward the domain’s specific authoritative nameserver.

 4